 - and much more!

-Seeing that over 77% of business owners want to access files remotely, having a file management software in place seems like an obvious decision.
+Seeing that over 77% of business owners want to access files remotely, having a file management system in place seems like an obvious decision.

-If you are looking for some of the best file management software out there, don’t worry, we have done the heavy lifting for you!
+If you are looking for some of the best file management system out there, don’t worry, we have done the heavy lifting for you!